chihaoyo/a-new-way/text.md

 Prototypes of this project will be built based on _git_, like _Github_, the web site on which this text is hosted. _git_ is a distributed version control system designed with the philosophy aligned with the ideal of this project.
 It allows all participants to have full access of the content of the project.
 It enables forking and merging, meaning there can be multiple versions of the project existing in the same time, and those versions can also be merged under different conditions.

 The first iteration of the prototype will be building a collaborative graphical creative tool.
 It can be used to run experiments on groups of people under various conditions and goals that are traditionally achieved individually or collaboratively.
 Close observation will be done on the process of such collaboration with detailed documentation.
 Each stage of the outcome will be evaluated, and the feedback from the collaborators will be very important to consider as well.

+Documenting the dynamics of collaboration is difficult.
+The Observer Effect illustrates that the act of observation changes the behavior, thus making the observation less true.

 ...